Resources to help your community

 Many low-income Illinois residents still haven't received their stimulus checks.
 Mobilizing trustworthy nonprofit and government staff to help people get their stimulus checks is one of the most effective things we can do.
 If your staff is fielding questions about stimulus checks or changes to tax credits, we can provide training to help them answer questions.

-We recently hosted a training in June, 2021 - you can click here to watch a recording of the training.
+We hosted a stimulus checks training in June, 2021 - you can click here to watch a recording of the training.

 The June 2021 webinar included: